TheJumpCloud/jcapi-powershell/SDKs/PowerShell/JumpCloud.SDK.V2/docs/exports/Set-JcSdkCustomEmailConfiguration.md

 ### -CustomEmail
 Custom email content created by the admin user to personalize emails sent to their system users.
-To construct, see NOTES section for CUSTOMEMAIL properties and create a hash table.

 ```yaml
 Type: JumpCloud.SDK.V2.Models.ICustomEmail